adrienverge/yamllint/docs/integration.rst

 -------------------------------

 yamllint auto-detects when it's running inside of `GitHub Actions <https://github.com/features/actions>`_ and automatically uses the suited output format to decorate code with linting errors.
 You can also force the GitHub Actions output with ``yamllint --format github``.

-An example workflow using GitHub Actions:
+An minimal example workflow using GitHub Actions:

 .. code:: yaml

    ---
-   name: yamllint test

-   on: push
+   on: push  # yamllint disable-line rule:truthy

    jobs:
-     test:
+     lint:
        runs-on: ubuntu-latest
        steps:
-         - uses: actions/checkout@v2
+         - uses: actions/checkout@v3

-         - name: Set up Python
-           uses: actions/setup-python@v2
-           with:
-             python-version: 3.8

          - name: Install yamllint
            run: pip install yamllint